jsb-dev/sit323-2025-prac5p/README.md

 ### Summary

 - Cloned app
+- Established Git repo
 - Defined docker image, including app deps and runtime config
 - Defined composition behaviour in service context
+- Established Docker repo
+- Pushed code and image to corresponding repositories

+After completing these steps I updated the project's composition behaviour to draw on the registry image instead of the local image, clarifying that it can be pulled and deployed remotely from anywhere.